yacinehmito/express-inspector/README.md

 inspector.inspect(app) // Before call to `listen`
 ```

 Of course you can disable tracing in production by first checking the value of `process.env.NODE_ENV`.
-See the files in `examples/standard` for an example.
+See the file in `examples/standard/index.js` for an example.

 ## Advanced features